Do you want to make professional music at home? In this article, you learn how to set up a small home studio, even with a low budget.

 Furthermore, the condenser microphone is quite fragile.
 So you have to handle it with care.
 In any case, don’t drop it or it may break.
 Tip: keep it in the shock mount on the microphone stand.
 Cover it with a clean plastic bag against dust and moisture while not in use.

-The Rode Rode NT1-A is highly recommended thanks to its warm and clear sound and the large dynamic range.
-It’s delivered with a shock mount, pop filter and microphone cable.
+The Rode Rode NT1-A is highly recommended thanks to its warm and clear sound and large dynamic range.
+It’s delivered with a shock mount, pop filter, and microphone cable.
 So you only need a stand or microphone arm for your studio desk.
 The Samson C01 is a good budget alternative.

 Subscription Services: Netflix for Electronic Musicians

-Monthly subscription services have been on the rise the last few years.
+Monthly subscription services have been on the rise for the last few years.
 These services allow you to download a specific number of samples every month.
-Splice, Loopcloud and Noizz offer such a subscription service.
+Splice, Loopcloud, and Noizz offer such a subscription service.
 You can first listen to the individual samples before you decide to add them to your track.
 It is also possible to choose samples from different sample packages.
 Once downloaded, you may use the samples forever.
 Subscriptions charge about the same amount as Netflix.

 In addition to samples, most DAW software comes with drum and synthesizer instruments.
 You can also use plug-ins from other software manufacturers.
 Gear addiction warning: it can be a huge distraction from your music production!

 Personal favorite synthesizers are U-he Diva and Lennar Digital Sylenth1.
 Diva emulates the sound of analog synthesizers.
 Sylenth1 is perfect for creating epic dance music.
 Diva and Sylenth1 sound great and are relatively easy to program.
 A crowd favorite is the wavetable synthesizer Xfer Serum.

 In addition to synthesizers, there are also plug-ins that use their own unique sample libraries.
 Popular examples include Spectrasonics Omnisphere and Refx Nexus.